codetricity/theta_list_files/README.md

 * technical how to for SC2 API - article on theta360.guide site
 * high level architectural concepts on how to structure RICOH THETA apps with Flutter - blog. concepts usable for any app with http connection.

+## Design Considerations

+Choose the simplest and most common approach that meets the goals.
+For example, MVC is one of the oldest and most common architectural paradigms.
+Provider is the easist and most state management approaches.

 ---